git-181130/AI-Product-Evaluation-Operations-Governance-ZomoBot/README.md

 This repository demonstrates that **responsible AI work is operational work**.

-Evaluating behaviour, identifying risk, and blocking unsafe release are not failures —
-they are the outcome of **mature AI Product Operations**.
+Evaluating behaviour, identifying risk, and blocking unsafe release are not failures, they are the outcome of **mature AI Product Operations**.

+## Role Scope Demonstrated by This Project

+This project reflects the responsibilities and ownership of an:

+- **AI Product Operations Specialist**
+- **EvalOps Specialist**
+- **AI Risk & Governance Specialist**

+Scope boundaries are intentional.

+This work demonstrates:
+- End-to-end ownership of evaluation execution
+- Behavioral risk identification and synthesis
+- Incident classification and RCA participation
+- Mitigation validation through re-testing
+- Release recommendations based on evidence
+- Governance-aligned documentation and auditability

+This project does **not** represent executive authority or company-wide policy setting.
+It reflects how a specialist operates effectively within a larger AI organization.